jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/services/continuous-hacking/index.md

 We can break the build in your CI, obliging developers to fix the open vulnerabilities in order to deploy.
-With just one click in our **Attack Surface Manager (ASM)**, leaders can decide which vulnerabilities are crucial and must break the build in their CI if they are still open.
+With just one click in our **Attack Resistance Management platform (ARM)**, leaders can decide which vulnerabilities are crucial and must break the build in their CI if they are still open.

 </div>